 Find out more about the Barbados healthcare system on Totally Barbados.
 You can also visit the Barbados Ministry of Health website at http://health.gov.bb/ for more healthcare information.

 There are many quirky facts about Barbados that are sure to interest and delight.
-Learn about island facts to find out more about the country.
+Learn about island events to find out more about the country.

-One of the reasons Barbados is popular with holiday makers is the weather.
-With a consistent tropical climate, what’s not to love?! 🙂
+One of the reasons Barbados is popular with holidaymakers is the weather.
+With a consistent tropical climate and slight seasonal changes, what’s not to love?! 🙂

 Barbadian culture is unique in that it is a real mixture of English and African cultures, amongst others.

-This combination of influences can be seen in the people, the nightlife, food and drink, music, style, housing and architecture; in just about everything this island paradise has to offer.
+This combination of influences are visible to the people, nightlife, food and drink, music, style, housing, and architecture; in just about everything, this island paradise has to offer.

-Want to know how we really get down in Barbados?
-Check out our page on Barbadian Culture.
+Want to know how we get down in Barbados?
+Check out our page for Barbadian Culture.

-The Barbadian population is a diverse ethnic mix of people and it’s Barbadians, or ‘Bajans’, that are a big part of what makes this island so special.
+The Barbadian population is a diverse ethnic mix of individuals, and it’s Barbadians, or ‘Bajans,’ that are a big part of what makes this island so special.